Extension OAuth 2.0

 We recommend using one of our Extension helper libraries (JavaScript / Java / Python) to keep your Extension secure, avoid implementing OAuth, and focus on core logic.
 You can also use our CLI to generate starter code with these libraries.

-If you're using an Extension helper library, you can skip this guide.
+If you're using an Extension helper library, you can skip this page.

 Overview